-7.C.1.
+- 7.C.1.
 For breakbulk cargo booked by the Government on a liner-term basis, the Contractor may choose to containerize the cargo for its own operational convenience without any additional cost or expense to the Government.
-Cargo containerized for the convenience of the carrier shall be considered breakbulk cargo for the purpose of computing the cargo guarantees for this contract.

-7.C.2.
+Cargo containerized for the convenience of the Carrier shall be considered breakbulk cargo for the purpose of computing the cargo guarantees for this contract with the exception of Port Storage.
+The Contractor may invoice Port Storage for A1/A2 or HG/HR caused delays utilizing the container Tariff if the cost is less than the breakbulk cost. - 7.C.1.1.
+When the Contractor plans to containerize cargo for convenience they shall not delay the onward movement of cargo in order to maximize the containers usage.
+Any delay caused by maximizing usage will be considered Carrier Caused. - 7.C.1.2.
+The Contractor must notify the shipper of the change in Vessel Cut-Off dates in order for cargo to be containerized for convenience.
+Cargo rolled to the following vessel shall be a Carrier Caused Roll if coordination was not done. - 7.C.2.
 Cargo booked as breakbulk on a port basis must be decontainerized and made available to the customer by the RDD established in the booking.
-The Contractor must complete decontainerization (and any other Contractor obligations at the POD, such as Customs Clearance) prior to notifying SDDC and consignee that cargo is ready and available for pickup.

-7.C.3.
-For cargo booked to door, the Contractor shall decontainerize the cargo at POD prior to onward movement unless delivery of containerized cargo is mutually agreed to by the Government and the Contractor prior to delivery.
+The Contractor must complete decontainerization (and any other Contractor obligations at the POD, such as Customs Clearance) prior to notifying SDDC and consignee that cargo is ready and available for pickup. - 7.C.3.
+For cargo booked to door, the Contractor shall decontainerize the cargo at POD prior to onward movement unless delivery of containerized cargo is mutually agreed to by the Government and the Contractor prior to delivery. - 7.C.4.

-7.C.4.
 Container detention is not applicable if Contractor containerizes cargo for their own convenience.